Requirements and Terms

 A management plan for forestland and conservation land also includes maps that meet the Current Use Program Mapping Standards.
 Agricultural land does not require a management plan, but does require maps that meet the map standards.
 These maps are typically prepared by a consulting forester.
 The Vermont Center for Geographic Information (VCGI) has a number of shapefiles that are available for creating these maps.

 A Forest Management Activity Report must be filed by Feb.
-1 with the Department of Forests, Parks and Recreation to report any management activity which occurred in the previous year.
-For further details on Use Value Appraisal of Forestland in Vermont review the online brochure or visit the Department of Forests, Parks and Recreation.
+1 with the Vermont Department of Taxes to report any management activity which occurred in the previous year.
+The Department of Taxes will send the relevant FMAR data to the Department of Forests, Parks and Recreation.
 If you have any questions regarding your FMAR after it has been submitted, you should contact your county forester.
 Please wait 14 days after you have submitted the FMAR to contact your county forester.

 Development and Penalties

 Once land is enrolled, it is subject to a lien.
 If this land is ever developed, a lien for the amount of the land use change tax is placed on the land.
 Once the land use change tax is paid, the lien is released.
 The land use change tax is calculated as 10% of the fair market value of the developed parcel or portion of a parcel.
 When a portion of a parcel is withdrawn or developed, the fair market value of the portion is determined by valuing the portion as a stand-alone parcel.

 In this program, development includes any of the following: